 Downey has played Tony Stark - otherwise known as Iron Man - since 2008.

 This is not the first time the actor has used his fame and acting skills to surprise young fans.

 Last year, he visited Alex Pring, then seven years old, who was born with a partially developed right arm.
 Showing up in character as Tony Stark, he presented Alex with a bionic Iron Man arm.

 He also had a special message for a young boy suffering from cystic fibrosis, donning a Tigger costume and posing for an Instagram photograph to cheer him up and invite him to the Captain America premiere.

-Great Ormond Street Hospital is one of the world's leading children's hospitals, treating young patients with rare, complex and life-threatening conditions.
+Great Ormond Street Hospital is one of the world's leading children's units, treating young patients with rare, complex and life-threatening conditions.

-The visit was organised by Disney, who have worked with the hospital's charity since 2008, raising more than £10 million for the hospital's redevelopment.
+The visit was organised by Disney officials, who have worked with the hospital's charity since 2008, raising more than £10 million for the unit's redevelopment.